 ARC project approvals, including new construction, renovation, landscape, etc., are valid for 24 months from the date of approval.
 After 24 months, the approval for any project is considered expired.
-Any variance granted by the Board of Directors in conjunction with the ARC project approval expires simultaneously with ARC project approval.
+Any variance granted by the ARC or Board of Directors in conjunction with the ARC project approval expires simultaneously with ARC project approval unless the ARC grants a project approval extension.